peetypeet5000/personal-website/README.md

 ### Requirements
 * Node.js installed on server
-* Root privlages to run on port 80 and 443
+* nginx server setup on host, setup as reverse proxy to this node server on port 3000

 ### Starting

 Once cloned, run `npm install` to install dependencies.
 After that, run normally with `npm start` or run `npm run dev` to run in nodemon.
-Both commands must be run with admin privilages.
+This will start the server on port 3000.
+Note that it is only an http server.
+It is recomended to use nginx or apache to setup a reverse proxy.

 ## Project Details